pr1m34c4d3my/assigment-fsjs-5/Readme.md

 # Floating Text

-floatingText is a Jquery plugin that can float any characters that was type in input form This is the [Demo](https://assigment-fsjs-5-bohokuajx-pr1m34c4d3my.vercel.app/) Site of this plugin.
+floatingText is a Jquery plugin that can float any characters that was type in input form.
+This is the [Demo](https://assigment-fsjs-5-bohokuajx-pr1m34c4d3my.vercel.app/) Site of this plugin.

 ## How To Use